-5.6 VLOW: Voltage LOW indicator
+5.4 VLow: Voltage LOW indicator

-The VLOW bit is transmitted with every transmission (Figure 8-5) and will be transmitted as a one if the operating voltage has dropped below the low voltage trip point.
-The trip point is selectable between two values, based on the battery voltage being used.
-See Section 3.6.5 for a description of how the low voltage select option is set.
-This VLOW signal is transmitted so the receiver can alert the user that the transmitter battery is low.
+The VLOW bit is transmitted with every transmission (Figure 4-2 and Figure 8-5) and will be transmitted as a zero if the operating voltage is above the voltage trip point.
+The VLOW signal is transmitted so the receiver can give an indication to the user that the transmitter battery is low.